pizzajsdev/dragswag/README.md

 ### `onDragStart`

 The callback is called when the drag interaction starts — this means the user clicked and started to move the element.
-In more detail, it’s called after the `shouldDrag` function returns `true`.
-Here’s how it looks in the code:
+In more detail, it's called after the `shouldDrag` function returns `true`.
+Here's how it looks in the code:

 ```tsx
 const Square = () => {